Jaime McArdle Lecturer, Applied Violin, String Ensemble

 Wilson Hall 3035

-Jaime Letourneau grew up in Las Vegas, NV and began playing violin in the local School District Strings Program.
-She graduated from Interlochen Arts Academy High School (Interlochen, MI) with honors in violin performance and earned a Bachelor of Music degree in violin peroformance at UNLV (with Teresa Ling and Byron Tauchi) and a Master of Music degree in violin performance at the San Francisco Conservatory of Music under Camilla Wicks and Wei He.
+Jaime (Letourneau) McArdle grew up in Las Vegas, NV and began playing violin in the local School District Strings Program.
+She graduated from Interlochen Arts Academy High School (Interlochen, MI) with honors in violin performance and earned a Bachelor of Music degree in violin performance at UNLV (with Teresa Ling and Byron Tauchi) and a Master of Music degree in violin performance at the San Francisco Conservatory of Music under Camilla Wicks and Wei He.
 While living in the San Francisco Area, Jaime taught violin at the San Domenico Music Conservatory and was the concertmaster of the Coastside Symphony Orchestra where she also performed as a soloist.

 In Las Vegas, Jaime was a member of the Las Vegas Philharmonic and taught at the College of Southern Nevada.
 Being a mecca for grand events, Las Vegas provided many opportunities for gala performances.
 Jaime has played in events for Wayne Newton, Andrea Bocelli and the Bellagio grand opening ceremonies (pictured in Time Magazine) as well as in orchestras conducted by Itzak Pearlman, John Williams, and Michael Gilbert (New York Philharmonic).